megabyte-labs/gas-station/.config/docs/readme-role/dependencies.md

 ansible-galaxy install -r requirements.yml
 ```

 Alternatively, you can simply run `bash .config/scripts/start.sh` if you are new to Ansible and do not mind the development requirements also being installed.
+This is the easy way of making sure that everything works properly.

+### Python

+Although the only tool necessary to run this play on a standard machine is Ansible (a Python package), we include several other Python dependencies that are required for specialized use cases and development.
+The table below details these packages:

+{{ python_role_dependencies }}

 ### Galaxy Roles